-The design of anchor rods in tension implies checking the limit states of steel strength, concrete breakout, pullout, and side-face blowout.
+The design of anchor rods for tension implies checking the limit states of steel strength, concrete breakout, pullout, and side-face blowout.
 The calculation of the breakout is particularly important since a concrete failure would be non-ductile, and therefore should be avoided.
 Anchor reinforcement may be provided in order to avoid a breakout failure, and in this case the tension is taken completely by the rebars.
-ASDIP STEEL performs all these Code check calculations and generates a graphic view of the tension breakout area.
+ASDIP STEEL performs all these Code checks and generates a graphic view of the tension breakout area.

 For small to moderate shear loads, the anchor rods may be used to transfer the shear to the foundation.
 In this case the limit states to be checked include the steel strength, concrete breakout and concrete pryout.
 Since the holes in the plate are oversize, it's unlikely that all the rods will bear against the plate to resist the shear.
 Unless the washers are welded to the plate, only the front rods are effective for calculation purposes.
 Anchor reinforcement may be provided to prevent a brittle failure.
 ASDIP STEEL performs all these Code checks and generates a graphic view of the shear breakout area.